 After setup, you can start using your Apple Watch with your new iPhone.

-Follow the steps below for your question.
+Follow the steps below for your situation.

-If you have your old iPhone, and you didn't erase it
+If you have your old iPhone and you didn't erase it

 Unpair your Apple Watch from your old iPhone.
 Then choose one of these options depending on when you set up your new iPhone: